OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:119

-> You have removed all the wicked of the earth like impurities;
+> You have removed all the wicked of the earth as an impurity;
-> Therefore I love Your testimonies.
+> Therefore I love Your statutes.

 ## Psalm 119:120